 The Zorac Karer Museum

 There is a small museum in the nearby city of Sisian.
 This museum is dedicated to the findings in the Carahunge area.
-There are different pieces of findings including paleolithic petroglyphs that were found on the mountain tops in the territory, and grave artifacts form the Bronze Age burial site with over 200 shaft graves.
+There are different pieces of findings including palaeolithic petroglyphs that were found on the mountain tops in the territory, and grave artefacts from the Bronze Age burial site with over 200 shaft graves.